 • Adjust request frequencies to simulate human browsing behavior.

-• Choose high-quality proxy tools from reliable providers (e.g., NovProxy).
+• Choose high-quality IP tools from reliable providers (e.g., NovProxy).

-• Contact the proxy provider’s support team when encountering unfamiliar error codes.
+• Contact the IP provider’s support team when encountering unfamiliar error codes.